vaminator/vamtb/README.md

   vamtb statsvar will dump some statistics

   Database:
-  vamtb dbscan will scan your vars and create or if modification time is higher, update database vamtb db allows running simple commands against the DB
+  vamtb dbsscan will scan your vars and create or if modification time is higher, update database vamtb db allows running simple commands against the DB

   Dependency graph (uses database)